adhokshaja/reactnd-project-myreads-starter/README.md

 # udacity-react-fundamentals-myReads

 MyReads web app is created using ReactJS as a part of the Udacity React Nanodegree program.
-Application is intended to

 ## About